httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Byte Sequences can be conveyed in Structured Fields.

-A Byte Sequence is delimited with colons and encoded using base64 ({{RFC4648, Section 4}}).
+When serialised in a textual HTTP field, a Byte Sequence is delimited with colons and encoded using base64 ({{RFC4648, Section 4}}).
 For example:

 ~~~ http-message
 Example-ByteSequence: :cHJldGVuZCB0aGlzIGlzIGJpbmFyeSBjb250ZW50Lg==: